Purpose and strategy

 DFDS provides ferry and logistics services in Europe and Turkey, generating annual revenues of DKK 17bn.
 Our 8,000 employees are located on ferries and in offices across 20 countries.
 DFDS was founded in 1866, is headquartered in Copenhagen, and listed on Nasdaq Copenhagen.

 "Our strategy is to leverage the reach and strength of our network in order to do more for customers and to raise efficiency."

 — Torben Carlsen, President and CEO

-DFDS’ ambition to continue growing revenue and earnings considerably over the next three years builds on the Win23 strategy that has four pillars.
+DFDS’ ambition to continue growing revenue and earnings considerably over the next three years builds on the Win23 strategy that has five pillars.

 Activities today cover most parts of the automotive supply chain.
 The ambition is to expand the offering to the industry, also the geographical scope to particularly the UK and continental Europe.